Automated recirculation perfusion system

 Is the recirculation perfusion system compatible with reservoirs other than bottles?

-The current version is compatible with 100 mL bottles, but we are working on making it compatible with small volumes.
+The current version is compatible with 100 mL bottles, but other options, such as for well-plates, are being developed.
 Don’t hesitate to contact us if you need a different reservoir type.

 To guarantee the sterility of the used gases, we advise adding a small disposable filter at the gas inlet of the reservoir.